OlivierValette/gortfolio/README.md

 #### Adding data in nodes with the Gatsby Node API

-To add a slug for instance, first creat a In `gatsby-node-js` file with:
+To add a slug for instance, first create a `gatsby-node.js` file with:
 ```js
 const path = require('path')